 - In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter and sugar together on high speed until completely smooth and creamy, about 2 minutes.
 Add the egg, vanilla, and almond extract (if using) and beat on high speed until combined, about 1 minute.
 Scrape down the sides and up the bottom of the bowl and beat again as needed to combine.

 - Once chilled, preheat oven to 350°F (177°C).
 Line 2-3 large baking sheets with parchment paper or silicone baking mats.
-Remove one of the dough pieces from the refrigerator.
+Carefully remove the top dough piece from the refrigerator.
 If it’s sticking to the bottom, run your hand under it to help remove it– see me do this in the video above.
-Using a cookie cutter, cut into shapes.
+Using a cookie cutter, cut the dough into shapes.
 Re-roll the remaining dough and continue cutting until all is used.
 Repeat with 2nd piece of dough.
 (Note: It doesn’t seem like a lot of dough, but you get a lot of cookies from the dough scraps you re-roll.)

 - Arrange cookies on baking sheets 3 inches apart.
 Bake for 11-12 minutes or until lightly browned around the edges.
 If your oven has hot spots, rotate the baking sheet halfway through bake time.
 Allow cookies to cool on the baking sheet for 5 minutes then transfer to a wire rack to cool completely before decorating.

 - Decorate the cooled cookies with royal icing or my easy glaze icing.
 Feel free to tint either icing with gel food coloring.
 See post above for recommended decorating tools.
 No need to cover the decorated cookies as you wait for the icing to set.
 If it’s helpful, decorate the cookies directly on a baking sheet so you can stick the entire baking sheet in the refrigerator to help speed up the icing setting.